If you are wondering about how to use Semrush to grow your blog, this article is for you.

 …If you are in a competitive market, it would be tough to focus on because there are tons of things.

-It’s through a Business to a Business comparison.
-Or, in simple words, blog to blog comparison.
+It’s through a Business to Business comparison.
+Or, in simple words, blog-to-blog comparison.
 In other words, your blog to the competitor(s).

 When you are doing content marketing keyword research, identifying which keywords to focus on is critical.

 Untargeted traffic is…

 - Messing up with your business KPI (Key Performance Indicators)